DV Hardware reviews

 Side panels

-The left side panel has a large ventilation mesh to improve airflow, and offers support for one 200mm fan or two 120mm fans to give your graphics card(s) some more air to breath.
+The left side panel has a large ventilation mesh to improve airflow, and offers support for one 200mm fan or two 120mm fans to give your graphics card(s) some more air to breathe.
 It's a shame Cooler Master didn't include an extra 200mm fan for the side panel, this isn't exactly a budget case.

 The side panel has a dust filter but smaller dust particles will probably still get through.

-A small CM Storm logo can be seen on the right side panel.
+A small CM Storm logo can be seen on the right-side panel.
 This picture also clearly illustrates the extrusion of the side panels.
 This may aid you to stuff more cables between the side panel and the motherboard tray, but it does make the case look rather bulky.

 Rear